 A clutch-based rear derailleur will also help keep better chain tension, and Shimano and SRAM both have mountain bike derailleurs that are designed to do just that.
 SRAM 10-speed racers have a good option.
 As we’ve seen with Marin’s Cortina cyclocross bike, you can run a double setup in the front with a SRAM’s 10-speed Type 2 derailleur.
 Look for a medium cage length for the typical cyclocross drivetrain.
 Shimano’s rear mountain bike derailleurs are not compatible with its road shifters, so unless you want to race flat bars, you’re out of luck.

 Honey, I Need a New Bike (with a Built-in Chain Catcher)

 As bicycle manufacturers continue to make advancements in cyclocross specific design, more companies are understanding the increased likelihood of chain drops in cyclocross races.
-For the 2014-15 season, both Trek and Focus offer frames with preventing mechanical mishaps squarely in mind.
+For the 2015-16 season, Trek and Focus continue to offer frames with preventing mechanical mishaps squarely in mind.

-In a recent sneak peek of Issue 25, we previewed the new Trek Boone.
-Although most of the attention is on the new IsoSpeed Decoupler that has trickled over from the Domane, we also spotted a built-in chain catcher below the front derailleur mount.
+In a sneak peek of Issue 25, we previewed the new Trek Boone.
+Although most people stare at the IsoSpeed Decoupler that has trickled over from the Domane, we also spotted a built-in chain catcher below the front derailleur mount.
 Trek’s mount solves a major problem with most aftermarket chain catchers: the seat tubes on many carbon fiber frames are rarely cylindrical near the bottom bracket shell, making them difficult to mount an add-on catcher.